 Lewey Lake is a prime destination for angling enthusiasts and is packed with perch, pike, bass, and so much more.
-The shallow lake is the perfect place to paddle, picnic, and beat the heat with a refreshing dip on a summer day.
+The shallow lake is the perfect place to paddle, picnic, and beat the heat with a refreshing dip on a warm summer day.

 When you're ready to hit the road in the rig again to continue your Adirondack adventures, why not stop by one of the neighboring wilderness areas?
 West Canada Lake Wilderness borders the day-use area to the west, while Siamese Ponds Wilderness is just a short drive east.
 Alternatively, if you're ready to return to civilization, stop off in Chestertown to restock your supplies before hitting I-87.
+Lewey Lake Campground is open from mid-May to mid-October.

 RV Rentals in Lewey Lake Campground